-The Olentangy, Powell and Liberty (OPAL) trail planning group encourages use of trails and biking in general and serves as an advocate for new trail planning.
+Several regional and local park and trail advocacy groups encourage the use of trails and biking in general and serve as an advocates for new trail planning.
 The Township's Complete Streets policy seeks roads that function for all users, not just drivers.
-OPAL identified a number of desired routes prioritized by open houses and public survey.
+The Township has identified a number of desired routes prioritized by open houses and public survey.
 The following is a list of these routes, which are in and near the Township and Powell.
-Items with an asterisk () indicate top priorities:
+Items with an asterisk (\) indicate top priorities:

-- Liberty Road Trail Complete missing segments in trail gaps along Liberty Road.
-Approximately 1.4-mile trail to extend to Home Road. - Scioto River Trail 3.3-mile trail along City of Columbus property bordering the Scioto River west of S.R.
-257. Trail to provide connections to Dublin, Columbus Zoo, Powell Road, and Home Road. - Olentangy River Trail South Route north connecting to the existing Olentangy River Trail in Franklin County by Metroparks. - Northwest Passage Trail to connect Library Park with Belmont Place; route would utilize existing roads to connect to Hills Market. - Carriage Road Trail 1.8-mile trail that would align with Carriage Road.
+- Liberty Road Trail\ Complete missing segments in trail gaps along Liberty Road.
+Approximately 1.4-mile trail to extend to Home Road. - Scioto River Trail\ 3.3-mile trail along City of Columbus property bordering the Scioto River west of S.R.
+257. Trail to provide connections to Dublin, Columbus Zoo, Powell Road, and Home Road. - Rutherford Road Trail\ Complete missing trail segment between Bayhill Drive and Tricia Price Drive, providing trail access to the Sawmill Parkway trail. - Home Road Trail\ Complete missing segments between Concord Township and Orange Township along Home Road. - Olentangy River Trail South Route north connecting to the existing Olentangy River Trail in Franklin County by Metroparks. - Northwest Passage Trail to connect Library Park with Belmont Place; route would utilize existing roads to connect to Hills Market. - Carriage Road Trail 1.8-mile trail that would align with Carriage Road.

 East-west route that would connect to schools and YMCA.
-Extend eastern end to connect to Daventry Woods. - Olentangy River Trail North 5.4-mile trail to utilize existing roadways (Chapman and Taggart Roads) and greenspace to complete a connection to the City of Delaware. - Jewett Road Trail Proposed route that would connect Powell to the Olentangy River Trail, to run parallel with road.
+Extend eastern end to connect to Daventry Woods.

-- Hyatts Road Trail Proposed 3-mile trail to be constructed along Hyatts Road.
+- Olentangy River Trail North 5.4-mile trail to utilize existing roadways (Chapman and Taggart Roads) and greenspace to complete a connection to the City of Delaware. - Jewett Road Trail Proposed route that would connect Powell to the Olentangy River Trail, to run parallel with road. - Hyatts Road Trail Proposed 3-mile trail to be constructed along Hyatts Road.
 Beginning at Sawmill Parkway and extending east to U.S. 23 (Orange Township).
 Trail would connect to Shale Hollow Park and Columbus State. - Sawmill Parkway Trail South 1.1-mile route to extend Sawmill Parkway south to the County line. - Jewett Road Alternate Route Proposed second route for Jewett Road connection to S.R.
 315, goes south along Loch Lomond Drive and Manning Parkway.